cierelabs/json-complete/README.md

  * Reference Types - Any value that is stored in a variable via a pointer, internally.
 The equality operator checks the reference, not the value.
   - All Object-like Types
   - All Array-like Types
-  - Symbols
+  - Symbol
-  - Strings (sorta - this is how JS operates at the low level, but it is effectively a Value Type as as far as the programmer is concerned)
+  - String (sorta - this is how JS operates at the low level, but it is effectively a Value Type as as far as the programmer is concerned)

 ---